Mom’s Curried Butternut Squash Soup

 1/4 tsp fresh ground pepper

-Peel and cut squash.
-Melt butter in a deep soup pan set to medium heat.
-Caramelize onions.
-Stir in curry powder toward the end; cook 1 minute, until fragrant.
+Melt butter in a deep soup pot set to medium heat.
+Add onions and cook until caramelized, 7-8 minutes.
+Stir in curry powder, cinnamon, nutmeg and cayenne pepper toward the end; cook 1 minute, until fragrant.
 Stir in squash, broth, water, ginger, salt, and pepper.
 Increase heat to high, boil, then reduce heat and simmer 20 minutes, until squash is tender.

-Remove and puree squash mixture in batches, transfer back to large pot.
-Or, if you have an immersion blender, just blend right in the pot.
-Simmer for 20 minutes, adding more liquid to thin the soup, if necessary.
+Remove and puree squash mixture in batches (or blend in the pot with an immersion blender); transfer back to pot.
+Simmer for 20 minutes, adding more liquid to thin the soup if necessary.
+Just before serving, stir in half-and-half or cream.

-If desired, top with crispy cooked bacon and freshly grated Parmesan.
-Serve with salad and crusty bread.
+If desired, top with crispy cooked bacon, scallions, Parmesan, and/or sour cream.
+Serve with salad and warm crusty bread.